-Over the past two years, Kirsty has brought all her skills and experience to specialising in all industrial diseases, excluding those related to asbestos, which are dealt with by Thompsons’ specialist asbestos team.
+Over the past six years, Kirsty has brought all her skills and experience to specialising in all industrial diseases, excluding those related to asbestos, which are dealt with by Thompsons’ specialist asbestos team.

 Kirsty has supervisory responsibility for all industrial disease cases handled in the Thompsons Cardiff office, including respiratory disease, skin disease, asthma, silicosis, latex allergies, dermatitis, upper limb and vibration injuries.
 Kirsty, who oversees the firm’s Criminal Injuries Compensation Authority unit, is expert at enlisting the best medical experts to ensure a successful outcome for her clients.

 In addition, Kirsty is handling some historic sexual abuse cases dating back to the 1960s and 1970s.

 Kirsty is enthusiastic about her work at Thompsons because it gives her the opportunity of fighting for justice for trade union members.
 Kirsty is proud of the firm’s national reputation for sticking up for the vulnerable.

 In her spare time, Kirsty enjoys spending time with her young family, although she hopes to be able to resume playing her favourite game of netball.